-Student Research Seminar QCB graduate students will attend the course weekly where upper level student who have passed their qualifying exam will present their research.
-These research presentations will be presented to an audience of 1st year students and a faculty member to help develop their oral communication and research presentation skills.
-Following each student's presentation, constructive advice from faculty and students will be provided in a survey about improving oral and presentation skills and about producing effective presentation materials.
-Term: 4 Director: Dr. Aleksandar Milosavljevic course introduces graduate students to the diversity of biological and clinical research problems that benefit from computational approaches.
+This course introduces graduate students to the diversity of biological and clinical research problems that benefit from computational approaches.
 On alternating weeks the students will be exposed to speakers, or they will present a journal club.
 The speakers are drawn from across BCM, the TMC, Rice University and the greater Houston area and occasionally will include outside seminar speakers.
 During this one hour, a format of two short talks from two different speakers will discuss some of the most salient current problems studied in their laboratories, often with a significant emphasis on computational aspects.
 Style and content vary but, generally, the level is introductory and accessible to all members of the audience.
-Topics range from genomics to clinical text-mining and from bioengineering to public health, representing the rich diversity of computational biology research in the Gulf Coast area.
-Term: 1, 2, 3, 4 Director: Dr. Oliver Lichtarge and Dr. Richard
+Topics range from genomics to clinical textmining and from bioengineering to public health, representing the rich diversity of computational biology research in the Gulf Coast area. .